s-handyside/mcp-server-atlassian-confluence/README.md

 mcp-confluence list-spaces
 # Get a space by ID
 mcp-confluence get-space 123456789
+# Or get a space by key
+mcp-confluence get-space DOCS
 ```

 Use the global config file or prefix with environment variables: